Shidrry/jquants-ELT-sample/README.md

 Cloud Build will:
 1. Build and push the Docker image to Artifact Registry
-2. Deploy Cloud Run Services (market_open, workflow_dispatcher)
+2. Deploy Cloud Run Services (`market_open`, `workflow_dispatcher`)
 3. Deploy Cloud Run Jobs for each pipeline step
 4. Deploy Cloud Workflows with rendered YAML
 5. Create/update Cloud Scheduler jobs
-6. Clean up orphaned resources
+6. Clean up orphaned resources no longer present in the repository

 ### Backfill